-Adularescence The shimmering light or whitish opalescence which glides over the surface of some gems such as moonstone.
+Adularescence Optical Phenomenon The shimmering light or whitish opalescence which glides over the surface of some gems such as moonstone.
 Interference phenomena of the layered structure is the cause of this effect.

-Alluvial Deposits Gem deposits found in water after they have been separated from the mother rock.
+Alluvial Gemmy Deposits Gem deposits found in water after they have been separated from the mother rock.

 Baguette A long rectangular gemstone shape, somewhat similar in shape to a loaf of French bread, hence the name.

-Cabochon Cut A gem that is cut round without facets into the shape of a smooth polished dome.
-It lacks the facets that are on most stones.
+A gem that is cut round without facets into the shape of a smooth polished dome.
+It lacks the facets that are on most faceted stones.

-Chanthaburi The city in southeastern Thailand famous as one of the world centers for gemstone processing and trading.
+Chanthaburi, Thailand The city in southeastern Thailand famous as one of the world centers for gemstone processing and Thai Gems trading.
 Chanthaburi is also famous for its weekend gemstone market.

 Color Used in the evaluation of a gem.
 The quality of a gem can based on either the presence or the absence of color.